-Stretching 6,300km (3914 miles) from coast to desert, the Great Wall of China is one of the few manmade structures that can be seen from space.
+Stretching 3,914 miles (6,300 km) from coast to desert, the Great Wall of China is one of the few manmade structures that can be seen from space.
 Walking the Great Wall of China offers an opportunity to experience the ancient traditions and mythology of China as well as the amazing experience of the Great Wall itself.

 If you decide to walk the Great Wall of China then you will take on an adventurous challenge of physical stamina mixed with fascinating cultural and historical exploration.
 There are amazing sights to enjoy as the Great Wall snakes its way through the mountains, wooded valleys and rocky gorges.
 You become immersed in a sense of history difficult to grasp until you have had the opportunity to experience it.

 While in China, it’s a great opportunity to explore the exciting city of Beijing too.
 This amazing city is home to over 13 million people and will be a huge contrast after the natural scenery and remote tranquillity days spent walking the Great Wall.

 In order to maximise your enjoyment of your trip to China and walking the Great Wall we recommend a trip duration of at least 10 days.

 There are many tour guide operators or charities you could choose to travel with and each will offer a different itinerary.
 The itinerary below is an example only and may vary.